ZeningLin/PEneo/README.md

 #### SIBR

 We notice that some annotation errors exist in the original SIBR dataset (mainly due to the failure of data masking rules).
-To avoid potential issues, we made manual corrections and make the revised labels available [here](https://github.com/ZeningLin/PEneo/releases/tag/SIBR-revised-v1.0).
-Images of the dataset is available at the original release of [SIBR](https://www.modelscope.cn/datasets/iic/SIBR).
+To avoid potential issues, we made manual corrections and made the revised labels available [here](https://github.com/ZeningLin/PEneo/releases/tag/SIBR-revised-v1.0).
+Images of the dataset are available at the original release of [SIBR](https://www.modelscope.cn/datasets/iic/SIBR).

-After downloading the original SIBR dataset and our revised labels, you should extract place the revised `converted_label` folder under the root of the original SIBR directory.
+After downloading the original SIBR dataset and our revised labels, you should extract and place the revised `converted_label` folder under the root of the original SIBR directory.
 The dataset should be organized as follows:

 ```bash
 private_data